stikkireddy/python-fpe-cryptography/README.md

 ![GitHub Tag](https://img.shields.io/github/v/tag/stikkireddy/python-fpe-cryptography?sort=semver&label=Latest%20Version)

 Creates format preserving encryption using cryptography instead of pycryptodome.
-T his is so you can cleanly run this in Databricks sql using UC functions.
+This is so you can cleanly run this in Databricks sql using UC functions.
 Based off of https://github.com/mysto/python-fpe and ported to using cryptography AES ECB https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#ECB and if you want to learn more about fpe you can read this: https://github.com/mysto/python-fpe?tab=readme-ov-file#the-ff3-algorithm.